Sharath-girish/LTH-ObjectRecognition/prune_coco/README.md

 # LTH for object recognition

-Note: This repo is built upon Facebook's open source detectron2 library. hence we have retained the copyright and the author notices from the original repo.
-We’ll update these when making the repo public.
+Note: This repo is built upon Facebook's open source [Detectron2](https://github.com/facebookresearch/detectron2) library.

 # Installation
 For installing the required dependecies to run this repo, please refer to the [detectron_README](detectron_README.md) document provided by detectron2 and follow the steps.